 - 8. Authenticate court orders via QR code

-- E-court processes using QR Code for better justice
+- QR codes in court: E-court processes using QR Code for a better justice system

-Before a person can scan a QR Code, someone has to create a QR code that can be created using QR code generator online.
+Before a person can scan a QR Code, someone must create one using an online QR code generator.

 To do this, they can create a URL QR code of Google Form (where the scanners can fill out their contact details).